-In rainforests throughout Costa Rica, many nights are accompanied by a chorus of frogs calling with a light “tink!” or “dink!”
+In rainforests throughout Central America, many nights are accompanied by a chorus of frogs calling with a light “tink!” or “dink!”
 This common nocturnal frog is tiny and hard to see, but it is even harder to miss their call.
 Some liken the call to the sound of a metal fork on a wine glass.
 An individual can dink as high as 30-40 times per minute, and with several frogs in an area, the night can turn riotously loud.

-In Costa Rica, the species within the genus Eleutherodactylus number more than 500 and are difficult to tell apart; more species are classified in this genus of frogs than any vertebrate genus.
+In some countries, the species within the genus Eleutherodactylus number more than 500 and are difficult to tell apart; more species are classified in this genus of frogs than any vertebrate genus.
 Most in the genus call softly, unlike the voluble Tink Frog.
 This species restricts its activities to tree habitats, from the understory to the canopy.
 During the day, it hides in bromeliads or tree cavities, or under bark or fallen leaves.

 With large silver and brown eyes, this species searches at night for mates.
 The males leave their daytime coverings for leaves along stream banks, low shrubs, or bromeliads.
 From their perches they call loudly in duets or even a small chorus led by one male.
 In the event that a male attracts a female to his territory and they copulate, she may lay up to 10 eggs for him, and he tends to them in a bromeliad where it is moist and safe.
-Like all Eleutherodactylus species in Costa Rica, the Tink Frog skips the tadpole stage.
+Like all Eleutherodactylus species, the Tink Frog skips the tadpole stage.
 Instead, metamorphosis takes place inside the egg, and miniature froglets emerge from the eggs when they are ready.